 We are pleased to be hosting this year’s board review course at the brand new UCLA Meyer and Renee Luskin Conference Center, situated in the heart of UCLA’s vibrant campus community.

 The rates listed below cover accommodations as early as September 4th through September 10th.
 You must book by 8/14/2017 to be eligible for rates below.
-Please note that these rates are exempt of all occupancy taxes
+Please note that unlike all the other hotels in the area, these rates are exempt of all occupancy taxes (16%) and thus is comparable to a $189 rate at a local hotel, + occupancy taxes.

 - Standard King, Non-Smoking @ $219/day